• Skip to primary navigation

 Used correctly, the versatile and efficient food processor can save hours in the kitchen.
 But before you buy, consider these factors to ensure you select the best food processor for your needs.

-Size: While it may be tempting to purchase an inexpensive smaller processor, consider that, while smaller models can be used to chop and shred small amounts, they don’t have the capabilities of true food processors.
+While it may be tempting to purchase an inexpensive, smaller processor, consider that while smaller models can be used to chop and shred small amounts, they don’t have the capabilities of true food processors.
 If you want to use your processor to save time cutting vegetables for soup, shredding potatoes for hash browns, mixing ingredients for pie crust, or slicing fresh carrots for stir-fry, you will probably be so disappointed in the smaller model that you’ll end up not using it at all.

-Power: Make sure the machine you choose is powerful enough to handle tough jobs.
+Make sure the machine you choose is powerful enough to handle tough jobs.
 I recommend a minimum of 600 watts.
 A motor with less power will not process food evenly and will quickly burn out.

-Feeding Chute: Look for a food processor with a wide feeding chute so you can easily process large foods like potatoes.
+Look for a food processor with a wide feeding chute so you can easily process large foods like potatoes.

 Which Food Processor Should I Buy?